ENDE25/Clean-UX/README.md

 2. **Intermediate**: All of the above + removes unnecessary packages and old logs.
 3. **Deep**: All of the above + cleans `/tmp` and empties the trash.

-## Requirements

-- Bash
-- Sudo permissions to clean system caches and logs
-- APT or DNF based systems

-## Notes

-- On DNF systems, cache cleaning is forced to ensure no residual files remain.
-- On APT systems, standard cleaning is sufficient and safe.
-- The script handles spaces and permissions in file names.

 ---

-Enjoy a clean and optimized system with Clean-UX!